Since 2001 providing the latest information on tropical cyclone activity in the Atlantic Basin and the weather conditions in Puerto Rico.

 Thursday

-Thursday: Scattered showers before 1pm.
-Partly sunny, then gradually becoming sunny, with a high near 84.
-Calm wind becoming north northeast 5 to 7 mph in the afternoon.
+Saturday: Scattered showers, mainly after noon.
+Partly sunny, with a high near 90.
+East wind 3 to 7 mph.
 Chance of precipitation is 40%.

 Scattered